 In the Historic Grounds, on the hillside, Vincent Barré has laid out a cast iron sculpture in 6 parts, through which we can see the surrounding landscape, ever changing, always fragmented and framed by the rings when we move or rest a moment between the blocks.

-Born in Vierzon in France in 1948, Vincent Barré graduated from the École Nationale Supérieure des Beaux-Arts de Paris.
+Born in Vierzon in France in 1948, Vincent Barré graduated from the National School of Fine Arts of Paris.
 Having studied under the great architect Louis Kahn, he also has a doctorate in Urban Planning and a degree in architecture.
-He taught at the École Nationale Supérieure des Beaux-Arts de Paris until 2011.
+He taught at the National School of Fine Arts of Paris until 2011.
 He splits his time living and working between Saint-Firmin des Bois (Loiret) and Paris.